Virginia Professional Wildlife Removal Services, LLC

 Virginia Professional Wildlife Removal Services is the ONLY area bat removal and control

 company where ALL of our employees are Bat Standards Compliant Trained.
-We perform
+When you have bats in your attic or a bat in the house, we are the company to call to perform

 bat exclusions, individual bat removal, and bat guano (bat poop) clean-up services throughout the